AlexRazor1337/univ-test-task/README.md

 ```
 npm run test:e2e
 ```
+Tests are also automatically run on Github Actions on each commit to main and development branches.

 ## Generate a migration
 To generate a migration, run drizzle kit with respective service config file: